lanl-aea/waves/docs/tutorial_00_scons.rst

 In `WAVES`_ and `WAVES tutorials`_, this approach is primarily used to allow developers to perform development work on local computers without cluttering their test builds with tasks that cannot succeed on their local computer.
-:ref:`tutorial_geometry_waves` will introduce the use of these variables for build control.
+:ref:`tutorial_geometry` will introduce the use of these variables for build control.

 The `SCons`_ native solution for finding a program is the `CheckProg`_ configuration method.
 The :meth:`waves.scons_extensions.add_program` method wraps `CheckProg`_ to search for a list of possible program names.
 This is